JoinColony/colonyNetwork/docs/_Interface_IRecovery.md

 ### `approveExitRecovery`

 Indicate approval to exit recovery mode.
+Can only be called by user with recovery role.